right-rudder/hightide-helitour/README.md

 <br>

-## 🔔 Upcoming: AstroWind 2.0 – We Need Your Vision!
+## 🔔 Upcoming: AstroWind 2.0 – We Need Your Vision

 We're embarking on an exciting journey with **AstroWind 2.0**, and we want you to be a part of it!
 We're currently taking the first steps in developing this new version and your insights are invaluable.
 Join the discussion and share your feedback, ideas, and suggestions to help shape the future of **AstroWind**.
 Let's make **AstroWind 2.0** even better, together!